An Ultimate Guide to Lead Generation Chatbots

 It also scales without hiring pressure.
 HubSpot reports 65% of CRM leaders say AI is more effective for scaling service operations than hiring more reps.

-3. Automated qualification
+3. Automated qualification of leads

 Lead-generation chatbots can collect qualifying signals early—budget, urgency, use case—then route the lead to the sales rep. That cuts time spent on “What are you looking for?” calls and pushes reps toward higher-value conversations.